In this guide · 14 sections

 Lahti Swimming Hall

-Best Nights / Vibe / What to Expect
+Best Nights, Vibe, and What to Expect

 Practical Tips: Getting There, Dress Code, Ages, Safety